-Brother MFC-L8690CDW Drivers, Rear Paper Jam & Duplex Issues
+Brother MFC-L8690CDW Drivers, Scan to PC Failures, ControlCenter4 Issues, and Rear Paper Jam Errors

-Problem: “Scan to PC” doesn’t work from the printer panel (Windows 11 / LAN)
+Problem: Brother MFC-L8690CDW “Scan to PC” does not work from the printer panel

-What users observed: After installing the full driver package, printing worked and scanning from the PC worked, but initiating a scan from the printer’s control panel to the PC failed.
-The printer stayed “waiting/connecting to PC” and never started scanning.
+What users observed: Printing worked and scanning from the PC worked, but initiating Scan to PC from the printer control panel failed.
+The printer remained in a “waiting/connecting to PC” state and never began scanning.

-What users observed: ControlCenter4 appeared in Task Manager, but the window would not display after a USB install attempt and subsequent reconfiguration.
+What users observed: ControlCenter4 (CC4) appeared in Task Manager, but the interface window would not display after installation or reconfiguration.

-What was tried: Removing CC4 via the Brother Utility removal path (not a standalone uninstaller), rebooting, and cleaning out imaging device entries in Device Manager during uninstall attempts.
+What was tried: Users removed CC4 using the Brother utility removal process (not a standalone uninstall), rebooted the system, and cleaned imaging device entries in Device Manager.

 Other devices showing similar behavior: